bavla/biblio/oss/osnutek.md

 **WP4 Survey data**

+Task 3.1 Review of previous survey data on publishing

-Task 3.1.
+Task 3.2.
 Development of survey questionnaires

-Task 3.2 Survey of researchers (at the University of Priomorska/in all Slovenian research institutions?)
+Task 3.3 Survey of researchers (at the University of Priomorska/in all Slovenian research institutions?)

-Task 3.3 Survey of journal editors (for a sample of journals from all research field or for just one research field as a case study?)
+Task 3.4 Survey of journal editors (for a sample of journals from all research field or for just one research field as a case study?)

-Task 3.4 Analysis of suvey data
+Task 3.5 Analysis of suvey data

 **WP5: Exploitation and dissemination of results?**